 - C10.1 It is the responsibility of students to attend examinations and submit work for assessment as required and to report to the Mitigation Panel, in writing, in advance of the published date(s) of the relevant Module Assessment Board(s), any mitigating circumstances which may have affected any aspect of their assessment. - C10.2 If a student fails to provide information about mitigating circumstances in accordance with the procedures governed by these regulations but subsequently is able to show good cause why they were unable to do so the Mitigation Panel has the authority to make a determination based upon the evidence presented.
-The decision of the Mitigation Panel will be reported to the next meeting of the Module Assessment Board, and where relevant to the Progression and Award Board. - C10.3 If the Module Assessment Board (MAB) and/or Progression and Award Board (PAB) accepts the recommended outcome of the Mitigation Panel with respect to the mitigating circumstances presented by a student, the Board shall act in a manner appropriate to the case, in line with the following: - a. a student has the right to be re-assessed as if for the first time in any or all of the components of assessment, as specified by the Module Assessment Board.
-If an assessment affected by illness, or other cause, was itself a second or subsequent attempt the student shall be permitted to re-sit as if for the second or subsequent time; - b. where a student has failed a module and the Module Assessment Board accepts a plea of mitigating circumstances the Progression and Award Board may permit the student to pass the module by compensation with a maximum mark of 40%; - c. where a student has passed a module and the Module Assessment Board accepts a plea of mitigating circumstances, the Board will not amend the mark but will report its findings to the Progression and Award Board. - C10.4 Any award listed in these Regulations may be conferred posthumously by a Progression and Award Board, provided that the normal conditions of award are satisfied.
+The decision of the Mitigation Panel will be reported to the next meeting of the Module Assessment Board, and where relevant to the Progression and Award Board. - C10.3 If the Module Assessment Board (MAB) and/or Progression and Award Board (PAB) accepts the recommended outcome of the Mitigation Panel with respect to the mitigating circumstances presented by a student, the Board shall act in a manner appropriate to the case, in line with the following: - a student has the right to be re-assessed as if for the first time in any or all of the components of assessment, as specified by the Module Assessment Board.
+If an assessment affected by illness, or other cause, was itself a second or subsequent attempt the student shall be permitted to re-sit as if for the second or subsequent time; - b. where a student has failed a module and the Module Assessment Board accepts a plea of mitigating circumstances the Progression and Award Board may permit the student to pass the module by compensation with a maximum mark of 40%; - c. where a student has passed a module and the Module Assessment Board accepts a plea of mitigating circumstances, the Board will not amend the mark but will report its findings to the Progression and Award Board.

+C10.4 Any award listed in these Regulations may be conferred posthumously by a Progression and Award Board, provided that the normal conditions of award are satisfied.
 The Progression and Award Board may seek permission of the Principal to make an award where the normal conditions of the award are not fully met, but the Progression and Award Board is nevertheless satisfied that the student would have qualified for the award for which they were a candidate.

-C11 Academic Malpractice
+C11 Academic Integrity

-- C11.1 Students will be advised of the nature of cheating, plagiarism, and other forms of unfair practice at induction and at other appropriate times throughout their studies. - C11.2 The College will operate an academic malpractice panel of inquiry to consider admitted or found cases of cheating and plagiarism. - C11.3 Prior to consideration by the Panel, cases are investigated following the procedure laid down in the guidance and procedures for dealing with cheating and plagiarism. - C11.4 If the academic malpractice panel finds a student to be guilty of cheating or plagiarism they may determine a penalty to be imposed by the Module Assessment Board, or Progression and Awards Board. - C11.5 Penalties will depend on the nature and severity of the academic malpractice and are outlined in the guidance and procedures for dealing with academic malpractice.
+- C11.1 Students will be advised of the importance of academic integrity and the nature of cheating, plagiarism, and other forms of unfair practice at induction and at other appropriate times throughout their studies. - C11.2 Prior to any cases being presented at an Academic Malpractice Panel of Inquiry, all cases are investigated in line with the HE Academic Malpractice procedure and the Amber Tariff. - C11.3 Where an Academic Malpractice Panel of Inquiry takes place, it will determine an outcome based on the Amber Tariff and evidence available at the time.
+Incidents of proven academic malpractice will be reported at the Module Assessment Board, or Progression and Awards Board. - C11.4 Outcomes will depend on the nature and severity of the academic malpractice in accordance with the Amber Tariff which is included in the HE Academic Malpractice procedure.